cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-Running-PhyloSanity.md

 	         species	sp002683825         	1         	10
 -------------------------------------------------------------------------------------------</code></pre>

 The database summary output is fairly self-explanatory - this table is named "evaluation", which was given to it by the settings in the `BIOMETADB` section of the `PhyloSanity.ini` config file that we used to run the pipeline.
 The number of records corresponds to the number of genomes evaluated.
 Averages and standard deviations are provided for numerical data categories.
-For text and boolean data categories, frequency values are provided - e.g., the most frequently occurring value, the number of times that value occurred, and the total number of nun-null values in that category.
+For text and boolean data categories, frequency values are provided - e.g., the most frequently occurring value, the number of times that value occurred, and the total number of values in that category.

 This is great, but our completion requirement of 90% may be a bit strict for this dataset - only a small number of the initial genomes are of sufficient completion to be used downstream.